seenakhan/ContosoTraders/demo-scripts/low-code-development/overview.md

 We are going to launch the App and make some pricing updates on XBOX Controllers.

-1. Please click on this [link](https://admin.powerplatform.microsoft.com/) to open the Power platform admin center.

-2. Once the Power Platform get loaded please login with your Microsoft 365 account.
+1. Please login into your Power Apps platform with your Microsoft 365 account.

-3. To launch the App go to the Apps tab and Click on Inventory Management System
+2. To launch the App go to the Apps tab and Click on Inventory Management System

    ![App1](images/UApp1.png)

-4. After click on Login you will enter into the Inventory Management Screen.
+3. After click on Login you will enter into the Inventory Management Screen.
 Please click on Product List.

    ![App3](images/App3.png)

-5. You will enter into Product List Screen and scroll it down or you can search by name in the search box, all the products you can see there and click on the first product named "XBOX Wireless Controller Lunar Shift Special Edition".
+4. You will enter into Product List Screen and scroll it down or you can search by name in the search box, all the products you can see there and click on the first product named "XBOX Wireless Controller Lunar Shift Special Edition".

    ![App4](images/UApp4.png)

-6. When you click on the first product to see the details, you will navigate to the Product details screen.
+5. When you click on the first product to see the details, you will navigate to the Product details screen.
 To update the price of the product, click on the Update Icon on the top of the screen.

    ![App5](images/App5.png)

-7. After reaching into the Update Product Screen change the price to 100 and click on Send for the Approval.
+6. After reaching into the Update Product Screen change the price to 100 and click on Send for the Approval.

    ![App6](images/App6.png)

-8. You will receive a message on the top of the screen showing Sent for approval.
+7. You will receive a message on the top of the screen showing Sent for approval.

    ![img](images/UApp3.png)

-10. Now, approval request is sent to stakeholders.
+8. Now, approval request is sent to stakeholders.
 Let's login into Microsoft Teams and check the channel you have created before as one of the stakeholder and try it out.

-11. Check Microsoft Teams TailwindTradersApproval and channel named ProductPriceUpdate.
+9. Check Microsoft Teams TailwindTradersApproval and channel named ProductPriceUpdate.
 **Note: When you are login into the Microsoft Teams please use the credentials used for enter into the power platform environment.

    ![App7](images/App7.png)

-12. When you enter into the channel mentioned above, review the adaptive card request and click on view items, you can see the product details to be updated in a sharepoint list.
+10. When you enter into the channel mentioned above, review the adaptive card request and click on view items, you can see the product details to be updated in a sharepoint list.

    ![App8](images/App8.png)

-13. After viewing the price When you click on the approve button in the Microsoft Teams channel, it will send a message “Approved” in the same channel and also updated the new price in the website, also you will receive another message in the Teams channel “Price Updated”.
+11. After viewing the price When you click on the approve button in the Microsoft Teams channel, it will send a message “Approved” in the same channel and also updated the new price in the website, also you will receive another message in the Teams channel “Price Updated”.

    ![App9](images/App9.png)

-14. You can see the Updation of the price in the Website also by clicking the following [link](https://www.contosotraders.com/list/controllers)
+12. You can see the Updation of the price in the Website also by clicking the following [link](https://www.contosotraders.com/list/controllers)

    ![App10](images/App10.png)